gvwilson/sensibleadventures/misc/bear-02.md

 now.
 As long as the king is the only one who can change the law, the only way to change the law is to get the king's attention."

 Noxy's eyes had gone wide.
-"You have to tell Lormay," she gasped.
-"Mope, why haven't you told Lormay?
+"You have to tell Thokmay," she gasped.
+"Mope, why haven't you told Thokmay?
 You're talking about his *sister*!"

 "I'm also talking about the life of every gifted animal in Gandan!"